MonashDataFluency/python-web-scraping/markdowns/section-1-intro-to-web-scraping.md

 ### HTML DOM (or Document Object Model)
 ---

+From the World Wide Web Consortium (W3C),
-> "*The W3C Document Object Model (DOM) is a platform and language-neutral interface that allows programs and scripts to dynamically access and update the content, structure, and style of a document.*" -- W3C
+> "*The W3C Document Object Model (DOM) is a platform and language-neutral interface that allows programs and scripts to dynamically access and update the content, structure, and style of a document.*"

 Everytime a web page is loaded in the browser, it creates a **D**ocument **O**bject **M**odel of the page.
 It essentially treats the HTML (or XML) document as a tree structure and the different HTML elements are represented as nodes and objects.